jjdegaine/solar-panel-optimizer/Web site/marp/# Solar Pannel Optimizer with WIFI slave.md

     The power value is transmitted each 50msec (byte send_UDP_max);

-    A Time To live is used to check the WiFi activity.
+    A Time To live is used to check the WiFi activity and restart Wifi link if needed.

-    a small M5STACK module can be used as an remote display.
+    a small M5STACK module can be used as a remote display.